 IT holds out unique opportunities to improve the openness and transparency of justice generally, and international justice in particular.
-As I have said, all our Supreme Court and Privy Council hearings are streamed live around the world on the internet, and the Court of Appeal in England is starting down the same road.
-We are now considering whether we can make the hearing bundles This amazing new technology offers the prospect of doing away altogether with judges and arbitrators, and replacing them with a form of robot.
-It is sometimes called the "dis-intermediation of judges".

-similarly available online (or at least those parts of them which merit no confidentiality).
+As I have said, all our Supreme Court and Privy Council hearings are streamed live around the world on the Internet, and the Court of Appeal in England is starting down the same road.
+We are now considering whether we can make the hearing bundles similarly available online (or at least those parts of them which merit no confidentiality).
 Imagine being able to read the document which the advocate is asking the judges to read, on a screen on your desk on the opposite side of the world, in real time, while watching the proceedings live on a second screen.
 But it may be that the frequent desire of business people to conduct their disputes in private may mean that this potential revolution in open justice is of less force internationally than it is at home.